AN/TPQ-10 Radar Course Directing Central: Development and production of radar controlled bombing equipment

 In April 1950, Dalby and his team travelled to Marine Corps Base Camp Pendleton, California to put on a demonstration of their new radar directed bombing device for senior Marine Corps leadership.
 The tests were very successful and among those that witnessed the first demonstration were then Colonel Victor H. “Brute” Krulak.
 Years later, Krulak devoted an entire chapter in his book ‘’First to Fight: An Inside View of the U.S. Marine Corps’’ to the development of this radar by Dalby and his team.
 This new system would be designated as the AN\TPQ-2 Close Air Support System and would be ready for deployment to Korea in July 1951.

 The AN/MPQ-14 controlled close air support sorties in Korea from August 1951 until the cessation of hostilities in July 1953.
 The 1st Marine Air Support Radar Team (1st MASRT), nicknamed "Devastate Charlie", was attached to Marine Tactical Air Control Squadron 2 (MTACS-2) and operated in support of the 1st Marine Division.

 In light of the advancement in the development of equipment, the Marine Corps wanted to improve the accuracy and increase the mobility of the AN/MPQ-14A.
-A contract was signed with General Electric to develop a system similar in function to the AN/MPQ-14A but having longer range, multiple target capability, greater versatility, better transportability, and weighing less.
+A contract was signed with General Electric to develop a system similar in function to the AN/MPQ-14A but having longer range, multiple target capability, greater versatility, better transportability, and less weight.
 The AN/TPQ-10 was the system developed under this contract.
 The AN/TPQ-10 was produced by General Electric's Heavy Military Electronics Department in Syracuse, New York.